inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 *************
 **Getting OSM Data**

-1. Download OpenStreetMap data from Geofabrik website
+1. Download OpenStreetMap data from the `Geofabrik <http://www.geofabrik.de/>`_ webpage.
-2. Download OpenStreetMap data in according to region and necessary data by using Hot-Export
+2. Download OpenStreetMap data according to the region and necessity by using Hot-Export.

 Activities
 **********